 - STEP 5 Evaluate the processes the project has used, determine the value of utilizing the framework and the value of climate and health activities undertaken to reduce risks to health.

 Local Health Department Partnership

-CalBRACE is partnering with 10 local health departments from the 10 different climate impact regions of California (PDF).
+CalBRACE is partnering with 10 local health departments from the 10 Climate Impact Regions of California (PDF).
 Through this partnership, CalBRACE provides technical assistance for local climate and health capacity development efforts and co-developing resources that will support their adaptation planning processes.
 CDPH’s Climate and Health Team provides technical assistance, planning, and training resources to the extent possible to all local health departments in the state.
 CalBRACE materials, training, and information will be available to other interested parties.

 California State Adaptation Planning